openharmony/applications_browser/README_en.md

    - If returning from the tabs manager must restore the correct partition, follow the existing `openTabs` / `returnFromTabsManager` handling of `incognito`.

 4. **Confirm Ability / permissions / dependencies**
    Entry Ability is already declared in `product/entry/src/main/module.json5`.
-For a new page, usually confirm whether new permissions, skills, or HAR dependencies are required (`build-profile.json5` and `product/entry/oh-package.json5`).
+For a new page, usually confirm whether new permissions, skills, or module dependencies are required (`build-profile.json5` and `product/entry/oh-package.json5`).

 ```json
 {